Frees4/LowLightImageObjectDetection/README.md

 | ![Bicycle](images/bicycle.jpg) | ![BicycleAdjustingGamma](images/bicycleAdjustingGamma.jpg) |
 ## Dataset
 The Exclusively Dark (ExDARK) dataset is a collection of 7,363 low-light images from very low-light environments to twilight (i.e 10 different conditions) with 12 object classes.

 Class names: Bicycle, Boat, Bottle, Bus, Car, Cat, Chair, Cup, Dog, Motorbike, People, Table.
 [More information and downloading:](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset)
+## Conclusion
+We can easily improve our image detector with low light images without GAN neural networks and it will not hit the speed of the detector.

+We managed to improve mean average precision of the algorithm by 3.14% (+0.018 mAP) by adjusting gamma approach.